teamniteo/heroku-buildpack-buildout/README.md

     https://github.com/niteoweb/heroku-buildpack-buildout.git

-The buildpack will detect your app as a Buildout-powered-Python app if the repo has `requirements.txt` and `buildout.cfg` files in the root.
-The buildpack will use Pip to install Buildout, then use Buildout to build your environment.
+The buildpack will detect your app as a Buildout-powered-Python app if the repo has `buildout.cfg` file in the root.

-    $ cat requirements.txt
-    zc.buildout==2.2.1
+The python buildpack will download the specific Python version and create a virtualenv.
+The buildout buildpack downloads bootstrap.py and then use Buildout to build your environment.

     $ cat buildout.cfg
     [buildout]